sigmie/sigmie.com/docs/v0/index.md

 There's no need to create an Index beforehand, it will be created if it doesn't exist.

-As long as you keep the movie’s attributes under [1000](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/mapping-settings-limit.html#mapping-settings-limit), you can have as many attributes as you want without needing to define them first.
+As long as you keep the movie's attributes under [1000](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/mapping-settings-limit.html#mapping-settings-limit), you can have as many attributes as you want without needing to define them first.

 ### What is an Index?
-An Index can be thought of as a drawer in a kid’s room that contains all the toys, a table in a database, or an **Index** in Elasticsearch.
+An Index can be thought of as a drawer in a kid's room that contains all the toys, a table in a database, or an **Index** in Elasticsearch.

 Below is a simple representation of a `movies` **Index**.
-It’s essentially a storage space for movie records, allowing us to search for them in the future.
+It's essentially a storage space for movie records, allowing us to search for them in the future.
 ```bash
 Index
 ├─ Document 1